nitin272/ROS_INTRODUCTION/Client/src/components/layout/README.md

 # Layout Components - ROS Platform

-This directory contains the professional layout components for the Republic of Subjiwala (ROS) platform, built following the design guidelines specified in `rules.txt`.
+This directory contains the professional layout components for the Republic of Sabjiwala (ROS) platform, built following the design guidelines specified in `rules.txt`.

 ## Components